VirtualAgentics/virtualagentics-documents/Policies_Procedures/Compliance_and_Security_Policies.md

 ### c) Monitoring, Logging, and Alerting

+## VPC Flow Logs Configuration

+VPC Flow Logs are **enabled** for the production VPC and other critical subnets in Phase 1.
+These logs are delivered to our central Log Archive account's S3 bucket to facilitate continuous monitoring, security auditing, and operational troubleshooting.

 - **CloudTrail enabled** org-wide; logs centralized and stored in Log Archive account.
 - **CloudWatch and AWS Config** monitor all resource changes, failures, and misconfigurations.
 - **Automated alarms:** Triggered on errors, unauthorized changes, or unusual activity.